Gertrude the Great: Veneration

 Gertrude was never solemnly canonized, but a liturgical office of prayer, readings, and hymns in her honor was approved by Rome in 1606, considered the equivalent of a canonization.
-The feastday of Saint Gertrude was extended to the Latin Church by Pope Clement XII and is nowadays celebrated on November 16, her presumed dies natalis, or date of death.
-Some religious communities, including some Benedictines, celebrate her liturgically on November 17, which had originally been chosen, but was already occupied by Gregory Thaumaturgus.
-In the event, November 15 became the date for Gertrude, since become November 16.
+The feast day of Saint Gertrude was extended to the Latin Church by Pope Clement XII, originally on November 15.

+On the General Roman Calendar and Roman Martyrology, the feast day for Gertrude is presently marked on November 16.'
+On the particular national calendars of the Roman Rite for German language area and for Hungary, it is marked on November 17.

 Pope Benedict XIV gave her the title "the Great" to distinguish her from Gertrude of Hackeborn and to recognize the depth of her spiritual and theological insight.

-In 2022, The Episcopal Church of the United States added Gertrude, along with Mechtilde, to its calendar of saints with a feast day on November 21.
+In 2022, the Episcopal Church of the United States added Gertrude, along with Mechtilde, to its calendar of saints with a feast day on November 21.

-Gertrude showed "tender sympathy towards the souls in Purgatory" and urged prayers for them.